Skip to main content

 Also, the ECA and HVCA (now BESA) move into shared accommodation at ESCA House.
 Palace Court, Bayswater.

-1976 - ECIC is launched
+1976 - Markel is launched

-ECIC concentrates on providing insurance solutions for contractors and affinity groups across building services sector.
+Markel concentrates on providing insurance solutions for contractors and affinity groups across building services sector.
 It works closely with professional insurance intermediaries, leading trade associations and construction businesses.

 A Security Group is set-up, for ECA businesses involved in installing alarms and other security systems.
 Today, this has evolved to be the specialist Fire and Security Association (FSA) group within the ECA.